NathanW2/dmsnz-pyqgis-workshop/workshop/docs/qgis.md

 Load the sample **workshop.qgs** qgis project found in the project folder for this workshop.
 This project already has some sample data we can work with.

+We can get the active layer object (make sure **pipes** is active) by doing:

-None of the data in the sample project has any type of sizes assigned.
+The data in the sample project doesn't have any type or size data assigned.
 We are now going to use the plugin to assign those values.

 - Select some features using the select tool
 - Enable editing in the toolbar